EvansNjogu/EvansNjogu/README.md

 - 📫 Wanna talk?
 Reach me at **hey@njoguevans.me** .

-- ⚡ Fun fact : **I listen to music & love football, and !false is funny to me because it's true.🤣**
+- ⚡ Fun fact : **I listen to music & love football, and I put the 'pro' in procrastination & 'fun' in fundamentals🤣**

 ## 🚀 Languages and Tools: